jacobszmon/Git-Info-Pages/docs/09-Remote-Repositories/01-Adding-Configuring-a-GitHub-Remote.md

 ## Adding a Repository To GitHub

-To save a local git repository to your GitHub account, create a new repository by way of the "+" button in the top right corner of the GitHub website.
+To save a local git repository to your GitHub account, you must first create a new repository by way of the "+" button in the top right corner of the GitHub website.

 _**IMPORTANT:** Be sure not to initialize with a README or with any other files._